dianapatrong/DE101_SQL/Lab2_SQL_DDL_DML/README.md

 In this repository you will find a `docker-compose.yml` file with a MySQL database defined, you can also find the environment variables file, please leverage it to start your container.

+> NOTE: Please save all of your queries within a answers.sql file

 1. Create a `music` database

 2. Write the DDL commands to create the tables within the `movie` database using the following schema:

 ![Music Database Diagram](documentation_images/music_database.png)

+Your statements should include:
+* Column name
+* Data Type and size
+* Primary key and foreign key

 3. Now let's insert some data into our tables according to the following information: